-ODBC has been the most widely used standard for database access under Microsoft Windows since the mid-1990's - and the ODBC interface (known as SQAPL) is bundled with Dyalog APL at no extra cost under Windows.
-Under Linux and other Unix platforms, ODBC adoption has accelerated since about 2005, and it now makes sense to think of ODBC as a standard on that platform.
-However, as will be explained below, ODBC is provided in a number of slightly different ways on other platforms, and as a result SQAPL is still sold separately - and only available for selected ODBC infrastructure components - on platforms other than Microsoft Windows.
+ODBC has been the most widely used standard for database access under Microsoft Windows since the mid-1990's - and the ODBC interface (known as SQAPL) has been bundled with Dyalog APL at no extra cost under Windows since that time.
+Under Linux and other UNIX platforms, ODBC adoption has accelerated since about 2005, and it now makes sense to think of ODBC as a standard on that platform.
+Support for unixODBC under Linux has been bundled with Dyalog since version 14.0

+However, as will be explained below, outside Microsoft Windows, ODBC is provided in a number of slightly different ways, and as a result SQAPL is still sold separately from the Dyalog interpreter - and only available for selected ODBC infrastructure components - on some platforms.
+As a result SQAPL runs on AIX, but requires chargeable proprietary drivers, and is not currently supported on OS X, although Dyalog is currently investigating the possibility of adding support.

-Although ODBC is gradually being replaced by alternatives such as ADO.Net and JDBC in some environments, its emergence as a standard under Linux means that ODBC is likely to continue to be a very widely used standard for the foreseeable future, and is a particularly good choice for the development of portable applications.
+The emergence of ODBC as a standard under Linux means that ODBC is likely to continue to be the most widely used standard for the foreseeable future, and is a particularly good choice for the development of portable applications.